OpenPrinting/openprinting.github.io/_posts/2023-06-20-cups-filters Second Generation - Release Candidate 2.md

 - Fixed cups-browsed getting stuck in busy loop
   When the function `create_queue()` fails to create a local print queue and the failure is not intermittent, it sets a global variable to stop the main thread's loop for updating local queues.
 With the variable not reset no queue updates happened ever again and cups-browsed fell into a busy loop taking up to 100% CPU.
 We have solved this by doing away with the variable and simply mark these printers as disappeared (Ubuntu bug [#2018504](https://bugs.launchpad.net/bugs/2018504)).
 - Do not record `*-default` IPP attributes of local CUPS queues Many of the `*-default` IPP attributes represent properties already covered by the PPD option defaults which we also record.
-In addition, there is also `print-quality-default` where IPP reports `draft`, `normal`, and `high` settings while CUPS only accepts `3`, `4`, and `5`, and on everything else it sets `print-quality-default=0` which is invalid and jobs do not get printed.
+In addition, there is also `print-quality-default` where IPP reports `draft`, `normal`, and `high` settings while CUPS only accepts `3`, `4`, and `5`, and [on everything else it sets `print-quality-default=0`](https://github.com/OpenPrinting/cups/issues/734) which is invalid and jobs do not get printed.
 So we stop saving and loading these attributes.
-- Build system: Removed unnecessary lines in Makefile.am Removed the `TESTdir` and `TEST_SCRIPTS` entries in Makefile.am.
+- Build system: Removed unnecessary lines in `Makefile.am` Removed the `TESTdir` and `TEST_SCRIPTS` entries in `Makefile.am`.
 They are not needed and let `make install` try to install `run-tests.sh` in the source directory, where it already is, causing an error.
 - `run-tests.sh`: Use pkgconfig instead of deprecated cups-config (Pull request [#9](https://github.com/OpenPrinting/cups-browsed/pull/9)).

 ### Packages